 Jail Ministry leads in a worship service to those who have been incarcerated.
 We meet five different Sundays throughout the year to minister men and women at the Saginaw Jail.

-St. Michael Church has individuals who have been trained to offer a tender and compassionate presence to those undergoing difficult times.
+Saint Michael Parish has individuals who have been trained to offer a tender and compassionate presence to those undergoing difficult times.
 It may be illness, bereavement, or any trying situation.
 Also, any BeFriender Ministry member can take Holy Communion to the sick and homebound.
 All visits are confidential.